 Fish 27/03/08

 While eating our simple tortilla with cheese and tomato lunch, 2 teenagers appeared and invited us to eat fish.
 One of them spoke a little bit of English.
 We returned to the fish house and a few minutes later we got more fresh fish than we could eat, fried and delicious.
-It was the best fish meal we had since Thailand, a year earlier!
+It was the best fish meal we had since

 We thanked our hosts and slowly rolled on.